stolk/chiaharvestgraph/README.md

 * Shows garbage on terminals that do not support 24 bit colour.
 * Missing manual page.
 * It looks [weird](https://imgur.com/a/GkzPie2) when going through putty.
+* If you are having display issues on Raspberry Pi OS, try tmux.

 ## Copyright